 Bio

 Dr. Evans attended medical school at the University of Texas Medical School at Houston in Houston, Texas, before matriculating to anesthesiology residency at Emory University School of Medicine in Atlanta, Georgia.
 After completion of his residency, he completed fellowships in both Pediatric Anesthesia and Congenital Cardiac Anesthesia at Northwestern Feinberg School of Medicine/Ann & Robert H. Lurie Children's Hospital of Chicago in Chicago, Illinois.
-He remained on faculty as a pediatric cardiac anesthesiologist.
-His research interests include fast-tracking and regional anesthesia in congenital cardiac surgery, and medical education.
+He joined the faculty as an attending physician in 2018, and is currently an Assistant Professor.
+Dr. Evans works exclusively with patients with a history of congenital or acquired heart disease or heart failure as a member of the Cardiac Anesthesia team.
+Dr. Evans has interests in medical education, fast-tracking in congenital cardiac surgery, regional anesthesia in cardiac surgery, and the use of novel therapies in the perioperative environment.

 Thursday, March 30, 2023